flaviodorta/dorta.dev-old/to-do.md

 # completed

 - make a animate layout to social icons
+- typewriter with cursor effect
+- add redux with custom cursor logic for

 # to do

-- typewriter
+- add music
-- add redux with custom cursor logic for
+- add three.js

+# to search

+- change hover effect menu icon (hover on/hover off)